Patagonia Down Sweater Hoody - Women's Review

 Weather Resistance

-The narrower baffles that aren't totally filled prove to be a bit of a weak point when it comes to repelling winds.
-The cuffs are also very loose and not ideal for blustery winter days.
+The narrower baffles that aren't thickly filled prove to be a bit of a weak point when it comes to repelling winds.
+The cuffs are also somewhat loose and not ideal for extremely blustery winter days.
 The hood, however, is a strong point, as it offers more coverage than others and has an easily adaptable volume.
-The recycled ripstop nylon exterior is also treated with a DWR finish that helps to repel light precipitation while it lasts.
+The recycled ripstop nylon exterior is also treated with a chemical-free DWR finish that helps to repel light precipitation while it lasts.

 Breathability

 As a midweight jacket that's slightly underfilled, the Down Sweater has reasonably good breathability.
-It's not one we're excited to go sweat in, but it's not awful for those short bursts of heading uphill during a snowshoeing adventure or for some light snow shoveling.
+It's not one we're excited to go sweat in for high output activities, but it's not awful for those short bursts of heading uphill during a snowshoeing adventure or for some light snow shoveling.
 It doesn't have any additional features to encourage breathability beyond its overall moderation in insulation.

 Should You Buy the Patagonia Down Sweater Hoody?